beemfx/RCPublisher/README.md

 Version History
 ===============
-4/29/2012 - Inital upload.
+4/29/2012 - Initial upload.
 This version doesn't actually function as there is no way to create the tables needed for the databases without manually creating them.
+Basically this code has just been resurrected from a scrapped project and I at least want to start the version history here until I can get it working.